peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  equivalent.
 * `static void WriteJSON​(java.lang.Object obj,
          java.io.OutputStream outputStream)`<br>
- Converts an arbitrary object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+ Converts an arbitrary object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 * `void WriteJSONTo​(java.io.OutputStream outputStream)`<br>
- Converts this object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+ Converts this object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 * `void WriteJSONTo​(java.io.OutputStream outputStream,
            JSONOptions options)`<br>
- Converts this object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
+ Converts this object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.